Patterns of the $V_2$-polynomial of knots: Introduction

 \subsection{A relation between $V_1$ and $V_2$}

 In a sense, the sequence of $V_n$-polynomials are similar to the sequence of the Jones polynomial of a knot~\cite{Jones} and its $(n,1)$-parallels.
-In fact, it follows from the axioms of the TQFT that the Jones polynomial of a parallel of knot is a linear combination (with coefficients that are independent of the knot) of colored Jones polynomial, colored by the irreducible representations of $\mathfrak{sl}_2(\BC)$; see~\cite{RT:ribbon,Tu:book}, and vice-versa.
+In fact, it follows from the axioms of the TQFT and the tensor product decomposition of two irreducible representations of $\mathfrak{sl}_2$ (known as the Clebsch-Gordan formula) that the Jones polynomial of a parallel of knot is a linear combination (with coefficients that are independent of the knot) of colored Jones polynomial, colored by the irreducible representations of $\mathfrak{sl}_2(\BC)$; see~\cite{RT:ribbon,Tu:book}, and vice-versa.

 It was recently conjectured in~\cite{Vn} that the $V_n$-polynomials of a knot are also linear combinations of the $V_1$-polynomial of a knot and its $(n',1)$-cables for $n' \leq n$, and a proof for $n=2$ was given there.
 We illustrate this relation here, at the same time giving a consistency between the coefficients of the relation computed by the spectral decomposition of $R$-matrices and by representation theory in~\cite{Vn} with the computer-program that computes $V_1$ and $V_2$.
-The following relation holds for the unknot, $3_1$, $4_1$, $6_1$, $6_2$, $6_3$, $7_7$, $8_3$, $8_4$ and their mirrors (in total, 14 knots)
+The following relation holds for the unknot, $3_1$, $4_1$, $6_1$, $6_2$, $6_3$, $7_7$, $8_3$, $8_4$ and their mirrors (in total, 14 knots) and was conjectured to hold for all knots (now proven in~\cite[Sec.4.2]{Vn})

 \be V_{K,2}(t^2,q^2) = c_{2,0}(t,q) V_{K(2,1),1}(t,q) + c_{2,-1}(t,q) V_{K,1}(t^2 q^{-1},q) + c_{2,1}(t,q) V_{K,1}(t^2 q,q) \,, \ee where \begin{small} \be c_{2,-1}(t,q) = \frac{t(t^2 q^2 -1)}{q(1+q^2)(t^2-1)}, \qquad c_{2,1}(t,q) = \frac{t^2-q^2}{qt(1+q^2)(t^2-1)}, \qquad c_{2,0}(t,q) = \frac{(q+t)(1+qt)}{(1+q^2)t} \ee \end{small} satisfy the symmetry $c_{2,1}(t,q) = c_{2,-1}(t^{-1},q)$, $c_{2,0}(t,q)=c_{2,0}(t^{-1},q)$.